wokech/livestock_kenya/README.md

 # Where do we find the most livestock in Kenya?

-## A set of visualizations looking at livestock distribution in Kenya
+## A set of visualizations looking at livestock distribution in Kenya.

 #### References/Data Sources
 1) 2019 Kenya Population and Housing Census